 There are many tombs all around, some excavated in the rock, and even mausolea.
 One of the latter is very remarkable; it is just outside the north-western point of the ramparts, near the great basilica.
 It is a circular building with half engaged marble columns on the exterior wall.
 The interior diameter is 18 metres, with 14 arcosolia round the circumference for the reception of stone coffins, two in each; the sarcophagus in the niche opposite the door was probably that of the founder; it was of marble, richly sculptured, now broken into minute fragments.
 A number of stone coffins were placed in the central portion, probably at a later period.
 It is doubtful whether this large mausoleum could ever have been covered in.
 Murray 1895

 Ancient temples did not house tombs and ancient mausoleums were not dedicated to gods.
 Christians built churches on the sites where martyrs were buried (e.g. S. Paolo fuori le Mura) or above catacombs (e.g. S. Sebastiano fuori le Mura).
 These buildings had a specific purpose, but they led to a more general belief that being buried inside a church, possibly one which housed some holy relics, would help the dead in the Day of the Last Judgement.
-Some churches were built with the main purpose to be used as a graveyard (see those at Salona in Dalmatia and Tarragona in Spain) and the Round Mausoleum of Tipasa could have been one of them.
+Some churches were built with the main purpose to be used as a graveyard (see that at Salona in Dalmatia) and the Round Mausoleum of Tipasa could have been one of them.

 (left) Basilica of Bishop Alexander; (right-above) fragment of a floor mosaic; (right-below) stone decorated with a Chi Rho, a Christogram; another Christogram showing also the letters alpha and omega can be seen in the image used as background for this page; it was part of the mosaic decoration of a tomb of Tipasa